nutanix/epic-scripts/README.md

-The repository contains example scripts you can use to automate taska on a Nutanix  cluster.
+The repository contains example scripts you can use to automate tasks on a Nutanix  cluster.